flokoe/bash-hackers-wiki/docs/syntax/expansion/proc_subst.md

 filedescriptor is connected) is then used as a substitution for the `<(...)`-construct.

-That, for example, allows to give data to a command that can\'t be reached by pipelining (that doesn\'t expect its data from `stdin` but from a file).
+That, for example, allows to give data to a command that can't be reached by pipelining (that doesn't expect its data from `stdin` but from a file).

 ### Scope